cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 There are four top-tier goals included in this propsal.

 1. Current CryptoLab website maintanence
-2. Telegram Bots for both Polkadot/Kusama validators maintanence
-3. CryptoLab Staking Tool
+2. CryptoLab Staking Tool
-4. Telegram Bots for both Polkadot/Kusama nominators
+3. Telegram Bots for both Polkadot/Kusama nominators

 The first two goals are focused on making what we have done better.
 We plan to enhance the current CryptoLab by

 * Re-design the UI/UX of CryptoLab, including RWD.
 * Move the service to AWS to improve the performance.
-* Maintain our own Polkadot/Kusama archived nodes to make the performance better.
+* Maintain our own Polkadot/Kusama archived nodes to improve the performance.

-For the Telegram Bots for validators, we plan to,

-* (Maintanence and add more features to it)

-The goal 3. and 4. are what we are planning to do.
+The goal 2. and 3. are what we are planning to do.

 ### Portfolio Benchmark